easydataservices/db2-auth/docs/INSTALL.md

 ## Uninstallation Sequence of commands

-> Note: Only execute this section if you want to uninstall.
+> Note: Only execute this section if you want to uninstall without dropping the database.

 Change to the ``db2`` directory, and execute the following commands in sequence to create the database objects and code modules: